-Answer: There are two New Testament accounts of Jesus cursing a fig tree.
+Answer: There are two New Testament accounts of Jesus leveling a curse against a fig tree.
 They can be found in Matthew 21 and Mark 11.
-The account Mark gives offers more detailed information about this curse.
-Let's begin by examining Mark 11:
+The account Mark gives offers detailed information about this curse from Jesus.

 The tree in question did have very large and spreading leaves, as if there might be fruit on it.
-To the casual reader it may seem strange at first to look for figs when it was not the season for figs. He was actually not expecting any figs, but something else.
-This is what the Encyclopedia Britannica states regarding figs:
+To the casual reader it may seem strange at first to look for figs when it was not the season for them.
+He was actually not expecting to find any, but something else.
+This is what one encyclopedia stated regarding these trees.

-Noting that, as verse 13 shows, our Savior did not expect to find figs, but He was looking to "find something".
-It was probably the mammoni type, conceivably still expected to be around in early fall.
-We need to bear in mind that figs were much of a food staple in the Middle East.
-Christ found nothing edible and therefore cursed it.
+Noting that, as verse 13 shows, Jesus did not expect to find fruit on the tree, but He was looking to find something.
+The tree was probably of the profichi type and should have had at least fruit buds during this time of year.
+We need to bear in mind that figs were a food staple in the Middle East.
+Christ did not find what he was looking for on the plant and therefore cursed it.

-There are two profound lessons that we can learn from this incident.
-The first lesson can be found within verse 14 where the tree was told: "Let no one eat fruit from you ever again."
+There are two profound lessons that we can learn from this miracle carried out by Jesus.
+The first lesson can be found within verse 14 where it is stated, "Let no one eat fruit from you any more forever!"
 God makes an investment in every person He calls into His truth.
 He gives them the priceless gift of His Holy Spirit and thus He expects His followers to make good use of it and grow in spiritual character.
-Christians must produce spiritual fruits.
-The total failure to do so will result in the final punishment of being cast into the lake of fire (Matthew 25:14-30).